xpertbot/craft-wheelform/README.md

 ```

 If using getCrsfInput() make sure you are submitting it with the rest of your form.

+### CSV Export
+CSV Exporter can be based on entry date, under Admin > Utilities > Form Export.

 ### Translations
 New translations can be submitted using the format inside the translations folder.